-Section 10.
-Quorum.
+Section X: Quorum

 The presence of three (3) justices shall constitute a quorum.

-Section 11.
-Limitation of Powers.
+Section XI: Limitation of Powers

 No action of any type passed by the Judiciary Council shall be construed to limit or modify any of the powers granted by this constitution, except by constitutional amendment or review by University Administration.

-Section 12.
-Impeachment.
+Section XII: Impeachment

 See Section III, Section 10

+Section XIII: Advisory Personnel

-Section 13.
-Advisory Personnel.
-Other officials who be present at proceeding and offer suggestion and/or opinions shall be the Vice President for Student Affairs and Enrollment Management and/or Director of Student Activities or other approve by the Vice President for Student Affairs and Enrollment Management or the Judicial Chair.
+Other officials who be present at proceeding and offer suggestion and/or opinions shall be the Vice President of Student Affairs and/or Director of Student Activities or other approve by the Vice President of Student Affairs or the Judicial Chair.